mcneel/developer.rhino3d.com/content/en/guides/cpp/defining-new-plugin-commands/index.md

 ## Overview

-Rhino plug-ins can contain any number of commands.
+Rhino plugins can contain any number of commands.
 Commands are created by deriving a new class from `CRhinoCommand`.
 See *rhinoSdkCommand.h* for details on the `CRhinoCommand` class.

 Command classes must return a unique *GUID*.
 If you try to use a *GUID* that is already in use, then your command will not work.
 Use the *GUIDGEN.EXE* utility, that comes with Visual Studio, to create unique *GUIDs*.